 There are two car parks available at Gedling Country Park.

-The main car park has space for 40 vehicles and the entrance is accessed via Spring Lane, Mapperley, NG4 4PE.
+The main car park has space for approximately 100 vehicles and the entrance is accessed via Spring Lane, Mapperley, NG4 4PE.
 This car park is located within the country park and has dedicated disabled parking.

 You can also park at the Lambley Lane Recreation Ground, Gedling (located near to the junction with Arnold Lane).
 You then need to walk across the recreation ground fields and enter the park through the Southern Entrance.
 This path into the park from the recreation ground involves crossing stiles so people with mobility problems should use the Spring Lane car park.
 This car park is approximately 20 minutes’ walk from the start.